ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

-Minimally, it's probably valuable to at least try to instantiate something like this against an existing interpretability result, e.g., if you sampled tons of functions "around" i.e., induction heads, and found that the original hypothesis was not supported, that would be a valuable result in and of itself.
+Minimally, it's probably valuable to at least try to instantiate something like this against an existing interpretability result, e.g., if you sampled tons of functions "around" e.g., induction heads, and found that the original hypothesis was not supported, that would be a valuable standalone result.

+### Further Out

 Optimistically,
 if everything works out,